 I was able to find tons of good items that were valuable and sellable on E-Bay.
 Of course, it was selling a service, not property of the parent company that owned the game, but the items were sold nonetheless.
 Absolutely, 100%, making money online.
 I sold my highest yielding item for over $25!
 In total, playing a game contributed about $2500 to my college education, including, once again, an account sale as I bored of playing the game.

 Later in the 2000s after buying a home, I sold some items on the Canadian sale site Kijiji.
 The house I first bought, prior to meeting Mrs. SPF, had an above ground pool.
 I wanted it GONE and asked for $100 on Kijiji.
 I got $80 and the monstrosity was cleared out of my garage.
 I also bought a number of items on Kijiji, like an Atari 2600 for $25 that I did really well on.
 I also sold a 15 yr old washer/dryer pair to a rental landlord for $200 – and he and his guys came and move these very heavy objects from our 2nd floor to the 1st floor and into their truck.
+Also, around the 2000’s I’ve noticed different forex trading platforms that allowed common people to engage in financial markets trading started to pop-up all around the web, but didn’t feel tempted to take part myself.

 Making Money in the 2010s